Registration for the 2023 College Season Opens Today!

 He is an alumnus of the University of California, San Diego.

 John Gallagher manages competitive operations for both College League of Legends and VALORANT.
-John has an extensive tenure within the college esports space, most recently serving as an account manager at Battlefy and the operations lead on the CLOL project.
+John has an extensive tenure within the college esports space, most recently serving as an account manager at Battlefy and as the operations lead on the CLOL project.

 John brings with him a long career in esports, having organized many competitive gaming events for a variety of titles for over a decade.